godwinBime/MSCapStone/README.md

   - The timer also gets reset when the app runs and checks if the timer is set  to true if it is set to true while the user is in the login screen, it gets reset again.

+- HANDLING STATES
+  - Sharepreferences is being used to handle the states, such as if a user is logged-in, logged-out, returning active user, if the authentication process is complete.
+    These state handlers work work with Viewmodels to make sure data persists across screens and mainly when a reconfiguration occurs through out the life cycle of the application.

 References: